Sumitchongder/Analytical-BB84-QKD/README.md

 ##### Linux
 https://www.anaconda.com/docs/getting-started/miniconda/install#linux-2

-In case of any future updates, you can check the following link for qiskit installation.\
+In case of any future updates, you can check the following link for Qiskit installation.\
 https://quantum.cloud.ibm.com/docs/en/guides/install-qiskit

 ## Install environment
 Download qcl.yml \
-Open Anaconda prompt (windows) \
+Open Anaconda prompt (Windows) \
 Open terminal (macOS and Linux)

 #### Change the directory where the qcl.yml is downloaded